trevyn/turbocharger/README.md

 ## How It Works

 A proc macro auto-generates a frontend `wasm-bindgen` module, which serializes the frontend's function call parameters with `bincode`.
 These requests are sent over a shared WebSocket connection to a provided `axum` endpoint on the backend server, which calls your backend function and serializes the response.
-This is sent back over the WebSocket and resolves the Promise or Future returned by the original function call.
+This is sent back over the WebSocket and resolves the Promise or Future returned by the original frontend function call.

 Multiple async requests can be simultaneously in-flight over a single multiplexed connection; it all just works.

 ## Complete Example: A full SQLite-powered backend with frontend bindings

-See [https://github.com/trevyn/turbocharger-template](https://github.com/trevyn/turbocharger-template) for a full turnkey template repository.
+See [https://github.com/trevyn/turbocharger-template-dioxus](https://github.com/trevyn/turbocharger-template-dioxus) or [https://github.com/trevyn/turbocharger-template-svelte](https://github.com/trevyn/turbocharger-template-svelte) for a full turnkey template repository.

 ### `app.rs`